piplongrun/TrailerAddict.bundle/README.md

 How do I install TrailerAddict?
 -------------------------------
 See the support article "[How do I manually install a channel?](https://support.plex.tv/hc/en-us/articles/201187656-How-do-I-manually-install-a-channel-)" over at the Plex support website.
+Don't forget to activate the agent in Settings > Server > Agents after installing.

+I will add the agent to the Unsupported AppStore if it turns out to be stable enough.

 Where do I download TrailerAddict?
 ----------------------------------